The Math of Portugal Golden Visa Fund Fees: Why '1.5%' Rarely Means 1.5%

 Methodology

-For fund-level fee terms, investors should rely on primary fund documents (prospectus/offering memorandum, KID/KIID where applicable, subscription documents, and audited reports when available).
+For fund-level fee terms, investors should rely on primary fund documents: prospectus or offering memorandum, management regulation, KID/KIID where applicable, subscription documents, and audited reports when available.

 When comparing across funds, it is important to: